Operationalizing Resilience in the Water Sector

 Part 3.
 February 26, 2020 (2:00-3:30 p.m.
 ET): Building Disaster Resilience

-The webinar will examine the tools and methods utilities can use to reduce the risk of operational disruptions, prepare for disasters and protect facilities and operations.
-It will review case studies from utilities that demonstrate resilience building and provide valuable lessons learned.
-Register now.
+The webinar examined the tools and methods utilities can use to reduce the risk of operational disruptions, prepare for disasters and protect facilities and operations.
+It reviewed case studies from utilities that demonstrate resilience building and provide valuable lessons learned.

 - Lindsey Hallock, Cape Fear Public Utility Authority